ryenumu2/C-Compiler-Optimization/README.md

 **Introduction**

-Using LLVM, I developed algorithms for Common Subexpression Elimination, Constant Folding, and Dead Code elimination.
+Using LLVM, I developed an algorithm for Common Subexpression Elimination, Constant Folding, and Dead Code elimination.

 **Results**